Litmus: Chemistry

 The litmus mixture has the CAS number 1393-92-6 and contains 10 to around 15 different dyes.
-All of the chemical components of litmus are likely to be the same as those of the related mixture known as orcein, but in different proportions.
+All of the chemical components of litmus are likely to be the same as those of the related mixture known as orcein but in different proportions.
 In contrast with orcein, the principal constituent of litmus has an average molecular mass of 3300.
 Acid-base indicators on litmus owe their properties to a 7-hydroxyphenoxazone chromophore.
 Some fractions of litmus were given specific names including erythrolitmin (or erythrolein), azolitmin, spaniolitmin, leucoorcein, and leucazolitmin.
 Azolitmin shows nearly the same effect as litmus.

 A recipe to make litmus out of the lichens, as outlined on a UC Santa Barbara website says:

-Details are difficult to find because the processes were kept secret.

-This summary of a modern manufacturing procedure is from The vanishing lichens, D H S Richardson, London, 1975.

-The lichens (preferably Lecanora tartarea and Roccella tinctoria) are ground in a solution of sodium carbonate and ammonia.

-Stir the lichens from time to time and the color changes from red to purple and finally blue after about four weeks.
-The lichens are then dried and powdered.
-At this stage the lichens contain partly litmus and partly orcein pigments.
-The orcein is removed by extraction with alcohol, leaving the pure blue litmus.
-It is marketed as blue lumps, masses, or tablets, after mixing with colorless compounds such as chalk and gypsum.
-Litmus paper is paper impregnated with this substance.

 Mechanism

 Red litmus contains a weak diprotic acid.
 When it is exposed to a basic compound, the hydrogen ions react with the added base.
-The conjugate base formed from the litmus acid has a blue color, so the wet red litmus paper turns blue in alkaline solution.
+The conjugate base formed from the litmus acid has a blue color, so the wet red litmus paper turns blue in an alkaline solution.